abcsFrederick/CHAMPAGNE/docs/CONTRIBUTING.md

 ### Versions

-Increment the version number following semantic versioning[^3] in `src/champagne/VERSION`.
+Increment the version number following semantic versioning[^3] in the `VERSION` file.

 [^3]: semantic versioning guidelines https://semver.org/

 ### Changelog

-Keep the changelog up to date with any user-facing changes in `docs/CHANGELOG.md`.
+Keep the changelog up to date with all changes in `docs/CHANGELOG.md`.